-The current COVID-19 pandemic has vastly altered the healthcare landscape.
-For the 2020-2021 academic year and potentially beyond, Health Center operations will be modified in order to provide the highest quality care to our students based on the most recent CDC and MDPH recommendations and minimize the risk of COVID-19 and other febrile illnesses on campus.
+The COVID-19 pandemic has vastly altered the healthcare landscape.
+For the foreseeable future, Chen Center operations will be modified in order to provide the highest quality care to our students based on the most recent CDC and MDPH recommendations and minimize the risk of COVID-19 and other febrile illnesses on campus.

-Appointments at the Health Center are provided 24 hours per day by the nursing staff.
-Doctor’s appointments can be scheduled Monday-Friday 8:30 am-4:30 pm.
-There are no walk in appointments at the Health Center except for emergencies due our collective efforts to appropriately triage and contain the spread of COVID-19 on campus and in our community.
-If a student needs to be seen urgently they should call the health center at 413-774-1600 and speak with a nurse who will triage them.
-If a student feels they are experiencing an emergency they should call Campus Security at 413-772-9880 who will assit the student and either contact emergency services directly or transport the student to the Health Center.
+Appointments at the Chen Center are provided 24 hours per day by the nursing staff.
+Doctor’s appointments can be scheduled Monday – Friday 8:30 am – 4:30 pm.
+Students may also walk-in anytime to be seen by a nurse who can address many common symptoms (ie seasonal allergies, headache, congestion, cough etc) and can arrange a timely follow up with the physician or nurse practitioner if needed.
+If a student needs to be seen urgently they should come to the Chen Center or call 413-774-1600 to speak with a nurse.
+If a student feels they are experiencing an emergency they should call Campus Security at 413-772-9880 who will assist the student and either contact emergency services directly or transport the student to the Health Center.

 If a student feels unwell or sick they should immediately call the health center at 413-774-1600 to speak with a nurse.
 Failing to do so puts your friends, faculty and staff at risk of becoming ill.
 Remember, your health and the health of the community is more important than missing class or other obligations.
 If you have any questions please feel free to call the health center at 413-774-1600 at any time to speak with a nurse.